nsvirk/pykiteclient/README.md

 # Kite Connect API Python custom client

-- An UNofficial Python client for communicating with the [Kite Connect API](https://kite.trade).
+- An UNofficial Python client for interacting with the [Kite Connect API](https://kite.trade).
 - Does not replicate the `kiteconnect` package functionality.
+- Provides extended functionality.

 ## Installing the client